bgoonz/Lambda-Resource-Static-Assets/2-resources/_Documentation/vscode/docs/containers/bridge-to-kubernetes-aks.md

 ## Additional configuration

 Bridge to Kubernetes can handle routing traffic and replicating environment variables without any additional configuration.
 If you need to download any files that are mounted to the container in your Kubernetes cluster, such as a ConfigMap file, you can create a `KubernetesLocalProcessConfig.yaml` to download those files to your development computer.
-For more information, see [Configure Bridge to Kubernetes][kubernetesLocalProcessConfig-yaml].
+For more information, see [Configure Bridge to Kubernetes][kuberneteslocalprocessconfig-yaml].

 ## Using logging and diagnostics